Spam (food): Varieties

 The official Spam website lists numerous different flavors of Spam products.
-Some varieties are permanent, but some others are limited time only.
-In addition to the variety of flavors, Spam is sold in tins smaller than the standard twelve-ounce (340 g) size.
-Spam Singles are also available, which are single sandwich-sized slices of Spam Classic or Lite, sealed in retort pouches.
+Most varieties are permanent, but some others are limited time only.
+In addition to the variety of flavors, Spam is sold in seven-ounce (198.447 g) tins smaller than the standard twelve-ounce (340 g) size.
+Spam Singles are also available, which are single sandwich-sized slices of Spam Classic, Lite, Hot & Spicy, and Spam with Real Hormel Bacon, sealed in retort pouches.